alany08/spotifyscraper/README.md

 # Issues
 Some duplicate files are still being removed even after the deduping process \
-Sometimes a playlist's song fails to be found in the library even if it exists
+Sometimes a playlist's song fails to be found in the library even if it exists Need to differentiate between disc # and track #!